IamTalhaAhmed/Devops/README.md

-# Setting Up HookDeck Webhook [Visit Github](https://github.com/adnanh/webhook)
-## WHAT ARE WEBHOOKS
+# Using Webhook in Project for Event-Driven Communication.
-A webhook is an HTTP-based callback function that allows lightweight, event-driven communication between 2 application programming interfaces (APIs).
-Webhooks are used by a wide variety of web apps to receive small amounts of data from other apps, but webhooks can also be used to trigger automation workflows in GitOps environments.
-For example, if you're using Github or Bitbucket, you can use webhook to set up a hook that runs a redeploy script for your project on your staging server, whenever you push changes to the master branch of your project.
+Webhooks can also be used to trigger event-driven wrokflows.
+For example, you can set up a hook that runs a redeploy script for your project, whenever you push changes to the master branch of your project.

-## You can set up a HookDeck Webhook by following the steps given below.
+Setting up [Webhook](https://github.com/adnanh/webhook) for linux
 ## Step 1: Install the webhook
-First of all you have to install the Webhook.If you are using Ubuntu linux (17.04 or later), following command will install community packaged version.
+Following command will install community packaged version of [Webhook](https://github.com/adnanh/webhook)

 ```
 sudo apt-get install webhook
 ```

-## Step 2: Create a file hooks.json or hooks.yml
+## Step 2: Configure a hook file
-After installation of webhook you have to define some hooks that you want webhook to serve.
-Webhook supports YAML and JSON configration files but we will focus on JSON example here.
+Webhook support files written in JSON or YAML format.
+We will focus on JSON example here.

-So make a hooks.json file.
+Make a hooks.json file at the same location where you have your project
 ```
 nano hooks.json
 ```
 This file will contain an array of hooks the webhook will serve.

-***Bash script that you want to run by your hook should have  `#!/bin/sh`  shebang on top.***

-### Its time to set up your hooks.json:

-Simple hook named `redeploy-webhook` is defined that will run a redeploy script located in `/home/username/projectdir/scripts`.
+Simple hook named `redeploy-webhook` is defined that will run a redeploy script located in `/path to your project directory/scripts`.
 ```
 [
     {
         "id": "redeploy-webhook",
-    "execute-command": "/home/username/projectdir/scripts/redeploy.sh",
-    "command-working-directory": "/var/webhook"
+        "execute-command": "/path to your project directory/scripts/redeploy.sh",
+        "command-working-directory": "/path to your project directory/project name",
+        "pass-arguments-to-command": [
+            {
+                "source": "payload",
+                "name": "head_commit.id"
+            },
+            {
+                "source": "payload",
+                "name": "head_commit.message"
+            },
+            {
+                "source": "payload",
+                "name": "head_commit.author.name"
+            },
+            {
+                "source": "payload",
+                "name": "head_commit.author.email"
+            }
+        ],
+        "trigger-rule": {
+            "and": [
+                {
+                    "match": {
+                        "type": "payload-hash-sha256",
+                        "secret": "afdafdag",
+                        "parameter": {
+                            "source": "header",
+                            "name": "X-Hub-Signature-256"
+                        }
+                    }
+                },
+                {
+                    "match": {
+                        "type": "value",
+                        "value": "refs/heads/master",
+                        "parameter": {
+                            "source": "payload",
+                            "name": "ref"
+                        }
+                    }
+                }
+            ]
+        }
     }
 ]

 ```
 **Only id and execute-command parameters are requireed in hooks.json file other parameters are optional.**